Cheapest non-owner car insurance companies in Georgia

 Auto-Owners

-Auto-Owners is our top choice for non-owner car insurance in Georgia.
-Its average annual non-owner car insurance cost is $70.
-Auto-Owners has an AM Best score of A++ and a low NAIC complaint ratio of 0.5.
+Our number one pick for non-owner car insurance in Georgia is Auto-Owners.
+The average rate for liability coverage is $70.
+Auto-Owners has an AM Best score of A++ and an NAIC complaint ratio of 0.5.

 GEICO

-GEICO is another great option for non-owner car insurance in Georgia, with average rates of $147 per year.
-It has an AM Best rating of A++ and a low NAIC complaint ratio of 0.91.
+GEICO is also a great choice for non-owner car insurance in Georgia, offering coverage at an average annual rate of $147.
+It has earned an AM Best rating of A++ and maintains a low NAIC complaint ratio of 0.91.

 State Farm